 In addition to medication dispensing cabinets, other forms of technology have gained a role in healthcare practice, including electronic health record (EHR) systems, medication barcode scanning, and electronically sending prescriptions to pharmacies.
 While such technology has added more layers of defense to preventing errors, like slices of Swiss cheese these technological layers also have holes in them that we must be diligent to fill.

-When it comes to searching for medications in a dispensing cabinet, safety advocates recommend typing in at least the first five letters of a medication’s name.
-The more letters that are inputted into the system, the more refined the results will be which should reduce the chances of selecting the wrong medication.
+When it comes to searching for medications in a dispensing cabinet, medication safety for nurses recommends typing in at least the first five letters of a medication’s name.
+The more letters inputted into the system, the more refined the results will be, reducing the chances of selecting the wrong medication.
 Since medication names can be very complex, a simple alphabetical printout of the medications contained in the dispensing cabinet could be attached to the cabinet for easy reference.
 Although typing more letters into a system or having to find the correct spelling of medication may take more time, it could make all the difference as seen in Vaught’s case.
 Another feature that may enhance the safety of retrieving medications from a dispensing cabinet is having the cabinet read aloud the medication that the user selects.
 If the user has selected the wrong medication from the list of options, hopefully hearing the medication name will catch their attention.

-Going back to my 3-year-old patient with a prescription for an inappropriately high dose of Oxycodone, how was such a prescription able to be written?
+Going back to the 3-year-old patient with a prescription for an inappropriately high dose of Oxycodone, how was such a prescription able to be written?

 As with Vaught’s case, there were holes in both the human and technological lines of defense.
-Perhaps the ordering provider was not used to writing prescriptions for pediatric patients.
-Perhaps our EHR was not equipped with the safety requirements specified by the American Academy of Pediatrics (AAP).
+Perhaps the ordering provider was not used to writing prescriptions for pediatric patients or the EHR was not equipped with the safety requirements specified by the American Academy of Pediatrics (AAP).

 Regardless of what the provider was used to, two AAP requirements would have helped to prevent this prescription error: